jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/7 Loose Ends.md

 ## Next Steps

 This is the end of the Quest Design Fundamentals series.
 There are more advanced topics like radiant story that are discussed elsewhere in this wiki.
-If you want to dive more deeply into making quests for Skyrim, you should start with [Packages](https://ck.uesp.net/wiki/Bethesda_Tutorial_Packages "Bethesda Tutorial Packages"), keeping Bendu's plugin still active.
+If you want to dive more deeply into making quests for Skyrim, you should start with [[8 Packages|Packages]], keeping Bendu's plugin still active.

 Good luck out there!